Drone regulations in Oman

 Drone labels can be ordered here

-We have researched the listed drone regulations for Oman to the best of our knowledge.
-We can not guarantee the correctness of the information.
-If you want to be on the safe side, please contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in Oman!
+The drone regulations for Oman listed here have been researched to the best of our knowledge.
+However, we cannot guarantee the accuracy of the information.
+If you want to be sure, contact the Omani Civil Aviation Authority.
+Alternatively, you can also contact the Omani embassy in your home country for further information about the regulations.
+Please leave us a comment if you learn any news and/or have had your own experiences with your drone in Oman!

 Can we have our dji spark with us when flying to oman and then continue to dubai and maledives?
 What should we do in this case if we dont use it in oman but in dubai and maledives.